In-situ measurements of void fractions and bubble size distributions in bubble curtains: Experimental setup

 The complete system allows for simultaneous operation of up to 240 needles across 6 PCB's covering a range of 1.8 m in total (see Figure \ref{fig:PCB}b).
-Each sensor is read out with 10kHz in order to resolve a relevant timescale of about 1ms (based on a bubble velocity of 1$ms^{-1}$ and a size of 1 mm).
+However, in the measurements reported here only 3 PCB's were used.
+Each sensor is read out with 10 kHz in order to resolve a relevant timescale of about 1ms (based on a bubble velocity of 1 $\mathrm{ms^{-1}}$ and a size of 1 mm).
 To achieve the data transfer, the binary signal of each comparator circuit is serialized on the PCB, such that the outputs of 40 needles are sent consecutively to one common circuit above water, that gathers the data of 6 PCBs and combines the bits of each board into 40 bytes per sample.